daltonfern/MyProjects/README.md

 ## Arduino 2D Platform Game
 A 2D platform game written in Java and implements an analog joystick and flame sensor for interactive gameplay through an Arduino coded using C++.

+## Chat Room
+A chat server and client developed in python which allows client users to connect and to the chat server through the provided host and port and message one another.
+The server and clients also communicate through several control messages for events such as disconnections and errors.